Skip to content

 });

-// listen for peer unpublishing a track in a stream
+// listen for peer removing a track from a stream

 peer.on('track:remove', (e) => {